We are OPEN and following all CDC Guidelines

 If you have any questions, please feel free to contact our offices located in Joliet, Bolingbrook, and Channahon, IL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Everyday foot care is very important to prevent infection and other foot ailments.
-If you need your feet checked, contact Joe Mathew George DPM, FACFAS from Illinois.
+Many people suffer from bouts of heel pain.
+For more information, contact Joe Mathew George DPM, FACFAS of Illinois.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Connect With Us